What we're calling for

 Education funders and providers and healthcare employers should support more optometrists to develop and maintain higher clinical skills, in order to meet the growing demand for NHS eye care.
-NHS Education Scotland has already invested in the training of IP qualified optometrists, with an ambitious plan to have Glasgow Caledonian University producing IP-qualified optometry graduates.
+In Scotland, NHS Education Scotland has invested in the training of IP qualified optometrists and Glasgow Caledonian University has embedded elements of the current post-graduate IP training into their undergraduate optometry syllabus.
 Health Education North West has funded 80 places for IP training.

 Rather than each health area developing its own system, there should be national systems in each part of the UK to ensure that more optometrists can access:

 - refresher training that accredits optometrists to work, within their existing clinical competence, in particular extended services